 If you need to rely on your cell phone while traveling in China for getting directions, translations, booking hotels, and using social media, you’d better use a Chinese SIM card or purchase a Wi-Fi service.

 Because of strict Internet censorship in China, many social media sites and websites have been blocked, such as Google, Facebook, Twitter, and YouTube.
 Also some apps will not function or update in China.
 To use these, you need to get a VPN.
-Check here to learn about how to get a VPN and the best VPNs for China in 2019.
+Check here to learn about how to get a VPN and the best VPNs for China.

 In Chinese people’s daily lives, a cell phone can take care of almost everything, mainly because of mobile payments.
 In Hangzhou, all of the buses, 98 percent of taxis, more than 95 percent of supermarkets, and more than 80 percent of restaurants can accept mobile payments.